 You can alter these tests slightly to see if they elicit different symptoms that would be more indicative to the coracoacromial arch type of subacromial impingement.
 This would involve the cuff impingement more anteriorly so the tests below attempt to simulate this area of vulnerability.

 The Hawkins test (below left) can be modified and performed in a more horizontally adducted position.
 Another shoulder impingement test (below right) can be performed by asking the patient to grasp their opposite shoulder and to actively elevate the shoulder.

 There is a good chance that many patients with subacromial impingement may be symptomatic with all of the above tests, but you may be able to detect the location of subacromial impingement (acromial versus coracoacromial arch) by watching for subtle changes in symptoms with the above four tests.

 The test for this is simple and is exactly the same as an anterior apprehension test.
-The examiner externally rotates the arm at 90 degrees abduction and watches for pain.
-Unlike the shoulder instability patient, someone with internal impingement will not fell apprehension of anterior symptoms.
+The examiner externally rotates the arm at 90 degrees abduction and watches for symptoms.
+Unlike the shoulder instability patient, someone with internal impingement will not feel apprehension or anterior symptoms.
 Rather, they will have a very specific point of tenderness in the posterosuperior aspect of the shoulder (below left).
-WHen the examiner relocates the shoulder by giving a slight posterior glide of the humeral head, the posterosuperior pain diminishes (below right).
+Ween the examiner relocates the shoulder by giving a slight posterior glide of the humeral head, the posterosuperior pain diminishes (below right).

 3 Keys to Treating Shoulder Impingement – How Does Treatment Vary?